 About Clearford India

-Clearford India Private Limited is a subsidiary of Clearford Water Systems Inc., a Canadian publicly-listed company and provider of innovative water and wastewater infrastructure solutions and services.
+Clearford India Private Limited (Clearford India) is a subsidiary of Clearford Water Systems Inc. and provider of innovative water and wastewater infrastructure solutions and services.

-Established in 2012, Clearford India has its registered office in New Delhi with its primary business office located in Pune.
-Clearford is actively seeking opportunities for deployment of its proprietary sanitation technology, Clearford One, in established and growing communities in India.
+Established in 2012, Clearford India has its primary business office located in Pune, with offices in Ahmedabad and Chennai Clearford is actively seeking opportunities for deployment of its proprietary sanitation technology, Clearford One™, in established and growing communities in India.

-Please contact us to discuss how your project can benefit from Clearford’s innovative water solutions.
+Please contact us to discuss how your project can benefit from Clearford’s innovative water and wastewater solutions.

 Clearford in India